2019 / Nubank

 Problems & Goals

-• Define the pack's vision, mission and values
+• Define the team's vision, mission, and values to establish a strong foundation and shared purpose.

 Results